Leafwing-Studios/leafwing-website/content/blog/ecs-gui-framework/index.md

    3. Widgets may be represented by one or more nodes
    4. The number of nodes per widget can change dynamically: think about a growing to-do list
    5. `bevy_ui` currently uses the `Bundle` type for this, but it fails badly
-7. Asynchronous tasks
+9. Asynchronous tasks
    1. Sometimes, work is triggered by the UI that will take quite a while to complete
    2. You don't want your program to freeze while this happens!
    3. In `bevy_ui`, this uses `bevy_tasks`

 ## Why does `bevy_ui` suck?

-By hooking into Bevy, a fully-featured game engine, `bevy_ui` actually has preliminary solutions to most of these problems!
+By hooking into Bevy, a fully-featured (but not yet complete) game engine, `bevy_ui` actually has preliminary solutions in most of these domains!

 So why is it overwhelming viewed as more Bavy than Bevy?
-Here are the key problems, as of Bevy 0.12.
+[Having used](https://github.com/bevyengine/bevy/discussions/2235), worked on, and listened to users using `bevy_ui`, here are the key problems, as of Bevy 0.12.
+These are loosely ranked in order of importance.

 1. Spawning entities with tons of custom properties requires a lot of boilerplate.
    1. Endless nesting and `..Default::default()` *everywhere*.